 This page contains an alphabetical list of the many programs that PTA volunteers operate or participate in.
 Some programs require a team of volunteers and other programs are led by one or two dedicated volunteers.
 Please review this list to better understand the breadth of our organization and consider how you can apply your interests or talents to the team!
 We hope you'll join in.
 It's a great way to get to know other families in our learning community.

-To contact a current committee chair from the list below, please visit the Our PTA page and open the Current Committee Chair link at the bottom of the page.
+To contact a current committee chair from the list below, download the most recent Committee Chair list.

 - Hyperlink (blue) headers navigate to more information for users with a valid login to this site.